ProjectLeave No One Behind

 The Leave No One Behind film was created to bring the concept of Leave No One Behind to life.
 Using scenes from Yann Arthus-Bertrand’s film ‘HUMAN’, this powerful film tells an emotional story around the world’s most disadvantaged, giving voice to some of the most marginalized people and inspiring action for a better world.
 The film was launched in front of world leaders at the opening of the UN General Assembly, in September 2016 and was shown at events around the world.

 Ahead of the 2017 High Level Political Forum, the LNB Partnership joined forces with UN Women for the Leave No Woman or Girl Behind campaign.
 For this, Project Everyone created a series of short awareness raising films spotlighting many of the issues affecting women and girls who are at risk of being left behind in Africa and around the world.
-They powerfully tell the stories of women and girls across Kenya who are facing different aspects of poverty, exclusion and discrimination, and are fighting for change in their communities.
+They powerfully tell the stories of women and girls across Kenya who are facing different aspects of poverty, exclusion and discrimination

 The final output produced for the Partnership was a data visualization tool created to support on and offline campaign efforts on Leave No One Behind.
 The data visualization platform allows you to create your own campaign materials, making them adaptable to each individual context.
 The tool can be used to create Twitter graphics or posters for Goals 1-5.
 Users can input their own data into the images, generating campaign assets tailored to an international, national or regional audience.
 The data visualization platform is currently available in English, Spanish, French and Swahili.